Philam18/Voting-Dapp/README.md

-# Voting DApp
+# Voting DApp (WiP)

 > Documenting my aproach to learning how to develop Smart Contracts off the Ethereum Blockchain.
-Comments are included in the application and Smart Contract to assist understanding.
+> I've also included comments in `app.js` and `Voting.sol` to assist understanding.